SAIL Mentorship

 The SAIL Mentorship program is valued at ~$25k per business, but remains free of cost to participants.
 This is made possible by grant funds from the Builder’s Initiative.

-If you are interested in financially supporting future cohorts of SYLC participants you can donate to the Local Catch Network fund.
+If you are interested in financially supporting future SAIL programming you can donate to the Local Catch Network fund.
 If you would like to volunteer or provide professional services please contact us.

 SAIL Mentorship is made possible in partnership with the leaders of a Canadian CSF program, Skipper Otto: